Probing Anharmonic and Heterogeneous Carrier Dynamics Across Sublattice Melting in a Minimal Model Superionic Conductor: Results

-The corresponding Stokes-Einstein ratios $D_{\rm C}\tau_{\alpha,\mathrm{C}}$ and $D_{\rm C}\tau_{\chi_{4,\rm C}}$ (Fig.~\ref{fig:fig4}\textit{E}) remain nearly constant at high $T$, show a modest reduction near $T_l$, and increase sharply upon approaching $T_f$.
+The corresponding Stokes-Einstein ratios $D_{\rm C}\tau_{\alpha,\mathrm{C}}$ and $D_{\rm C}\tau_{\chi_{4,\rm C}}$ (Fig.~\ref{fig:fig4}\textit{E}) remain nearly constant at high $T$, show a modest reduction near $T_\mathrm{\ell}$, and increase sharply below $T_\mathrm{f}$.
 This violation of the Stokes-Einstein relation is a hallmark of growing dynamical heterogeneity: structural relaxation slows markedly as correlated regions develop, whereas diffusion remains comparatively fast due to cooperative carrier motion.
-The resulting decoupling between diffusion and relaxation time scales becomes pronounced once heterogeneous dynamics are long-lived \cite{KimJPSJ2010}, signaling the onset of sublattice melting.
+This violation of SE is consistent with nontrivial carrier-carrier correlations, which are commonly reflected in deviations of the Haven ratio from unity in heterogeneous transport regimes \cite{MurchSSI1982}.
+The resulting decoupling between the diffusion and relaxation time scales becomes pronounced once heterogeneous dynamics are long-lived \cite{KimJPSJ2010}, signaling the onset of sublattice melting.
 While these signatures establish the presence of dynamical heterogeneity \cite{KawasakiPRL2007, KawasakiSciAdv2017} from a macroscopic transport perspective, they do not resolve its microscopic origin.
-To directly probe the spatial and temporal structure of heterogeneous carrier motion near $T_f$, we therefore examine particle-resolved displacements and local mobility patterns in Fig.~\ref{fig:fig5}.
+To directly probe the spatio-temporal structure of heterogeneous carrier motion near $T_\mathrm{f}$, we therefore examine particle-resolved displacements and local mobility patterns in Fig.~\ref{fig:fig5}.